robhung/scb-social-networking-app/README.md

 npm test
 ```

-## Run Production via Expo
+## Run Production via Expo Hosted (Published)

 You will need to download the Expo app on [iOS](https://itunes.apple.com/app/apple-store/id982107779) or [Google Play](https://play.google.com/store/apps/details?id=host.exp.exponent&referrer=www).

-The project has been published and hosted on [Expo](https://expo.io/@robhung/scb-social-networking-app).
+The project has been published and is hosted on [Expo](https://expo.io/@robhung/scb-social-networking-app).
 Simply scan the QR code in the link using the Expo app (Android) or the Camera app (iOS).

 ## Made using React-Native & Expo CLI